-Teeling Whiskey: One Of The World’s Best Single Malts, And That’s Official
+Teeling Whiskey: The World’s Best Single Malt, That’s Official

 by Ken Gargett